zmarffy/debpacker/README.md

 * `python3`
 * `pigz`
 * `pytz` (a `pip` package)
+* `tzlocal` (a `pip` package)
-* `getch` (a `pip` package)
+* `zmtools` (a `pip` package)
 * `gh` (the GitHub CLI)

 ## Creating your first DEB file with debpacker

-Creating a DEB package with this tool is as simple as creating a configurayion file with where the files are to be installed, creating a build script, and running a command when read to pack.
+Creating a DEB package with this tool is as simple as creating a configuration file with where the files are to be installed, creating a build script, and running a command when read to pack.

 ### Structure